Rory McGrath: Career

 McGrath became a member of the Footlights while at Cambridge and met Jimmy Mulville, with whom he wrote and performed.
 After university, they wrote BBC radio scripts for Frankie Howerd and Windsor Davies.
 McGrath also co-wrote Black Cinderella Two Goes East with Clive Anderson for BBC Radio 2 in 1978.
 McGrath and Mulville went on to write for shows such as Not the Nine O'Clock News and Alas Smith and Jones, and they were part of the team of writer/performers behind Injury Time (1980–1982), and the Channel 4 comedy sketch series Who Dares Wins.
 In 1981 McGrath wrote and performed in the radio show Glompus Van De Hloed's Tales From The Crypt alongside Andrew Sachs, Chrissy Roberts, Griff Rhys Jones and Mel Smith, from which an album was produced.

 In 1986, McGrath, with Jimmy Mulville and Denise O'Donoghue, co-founded the independent British TV production company Hat Trick Productions.
 An early production was Chelmsford 123 (1988 and 1990), which McGrath and Mulville wrote and performed.
-In 1990, he hosted the game show Trivial Pursuit on BBC One, but in 1992 he was dismissed from Hat Trick, allegedly for not pulling his weight.
+In 1990, he hosted the game show Trivial Pursuit on BBC One, but in 1992 he was dismissed from Hat Trick.
 The confrontation came days after McGrath had left his wife and two young children.
 He was a panel member on the BBC comedy sports quiz They Think It's All Over (1995–2006).
 He was presenter of the series Rory's Commercial Breakdown (1997), where humorous adverts were shown from different countries.
 He has made two football DVDs, Own Goals and Gaffs – The Premiership in 2002 and More Own Goals and Gaffs in 2003.
 McGrath also appeared in an episode of the Sooty Show (Time Capsule), as a scuba diver who appeared from anywhere to stop Matthew Corbett and Sooty from burying their time capsule.